The Barcelona Marathon

 The consolidation of Barcelona’s marathon as a global reference

-There were more than 20,000 inscriptions for the 2017 Barcelona Marathon with 16,500 actually taking part in the race which was won by Kenyan athlete Jonah Kipkemoi Chesum in a time of 2hrs, 8 min and 59 sec with Ethiopian Helen Bekele taking first place in the women’s race in 2hrs, 25min 04sec, the fastest time ever run for the women’s race in Barcelona.
-The course record is held by another Kenyan, Jackson Kipkoech Kotut whose time of 2hrs, 7min 3 sec is also the fastest marathon ever run in Spain.
-Almost half of all participants last year were foreigners with approximately a fifth made up of women athletes.
+More than 17,000 people participated in the Barcelona Marathon in 2018, whose winners were the Kenyan athlete Anthony Maritim with a time of 2 hours, 8 minutes and 8 seconds (men's category) and also the Kenyan Ruth Chebitok (female category) with a time of 2 hours, 25 minutes and 49 seconds.
+The race record is held by another Kenyan, Jackson Kipkoech Kotut whose time of 2hrs, 7min 3 sec is also the fastest marathon ever run in Spain.
+Last year the participants had 87 different nationalities.
 The fact that the city of Barcelona lies at such a low altitude and that the climactic conditions at that time of year are so benign with clear blue skies practically guaranteed makes it a popular choice for marathon runners, visitors and local enthusiasts.

 Other popular races in Barcelona